mhightower83/Spi0Utils/examples/README.md

 ## [Blinky](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Blinky)

 A blinking LED example.
-An adaptation of the example (https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Outline) that does something with GPIO9 and GPIO10.
+An adaptation of the example [Outline](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Outline) using GPIO9 and GPIO10.
-You can also add module `CustomVendor.ino` if needed.
+You can also add the module `CustomVendor.ino` if needed.

 ## [SFDPHexDump](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/SFDPHexDump)